Adult Basic Education

 “The adult education system will provide research-proven instruction and college and career readiness pathways that allow adults to master academic and technical skills to attain their career and educational goals and successfully navigate education and employment opportunities.” ~ Washington State Adult Education 5-Year Plan.

 The ABE Office offers data training for local providers to learn about systems that allow them to analyze how students are doing and it is useful to teachers and administrators for making program improvement decisions.

-Learning Standards 101 is a three week online course designed for teachers and program directors with minimal knowledge of the Washington Adult Learning Standards.
-The course is designed to build a basic understanding of the Learning Standards with a goal of implementing Learning Standards in instruction.
+Learning Standards 101 is a three-week online course designed for teachers and program directors with minimal knowledge of the Washington Adult Learning Standards.
+The course is designed to build a basic understanding of the Learning Standards with a goal of implementing the standards in instruction.
 Please contact Susan Kidd if you have questions.

-The New Administrator Online Training Modules are to assist ABE Program Administrators who have been in their current positions for two years or less as they learn the ropes.
+The New Administrator Online Training Modules assist ABE Program Administrators who have been in their current positions for two years or less as they learn the ropes.

 The National Education Technology Plan, Transforming American Education: Learning Powered by Technology, calls for applying the advanced technologies used in our daily personal and professional lives to our entire education system to improve student learning, accelerate and scale up the adoption of effective practices, and use data and information for continuous improvement.